ReSpeak/rust-ts3plugin/README.md

 =====================
 The documentation can be found here: [![At docs.rs](https://docs.rs/ts3plugin/badge.svg)](https://docs.rs/ts3plugin)

+TeamSpeak 3.1 updates the plugin api version from 20 to 21.
+Version 0.2 and above are compatible with this version while version 0.1 is compatible with the api version 20.

 Breaking changes will happen from time to time, leading to a minor version bump.

 At the moment, not all methods that are exposed by the TeamSpeak API are